chaoqichen/chaoqichen/README.md

 ## Hi there 👋
 Hi, this is Chaoqi Chen (陈超奇).
-I am a machine learning researcher.
+I am a machine learning researcher from Shenzhen University.

 ## Selected Publications